Alamofire/Alamofire/Documentation/AdvancedUsage.md

 ```

 ### Adding a `ServerTrustManager`
 Alamofire’s `ServerTrustManager` class encapsulates mappings between domains and instances of `ServerTrustEvaluating`-conforming types, which provide the ability to customize a `Session`’s handling of TLS security.
-This includes the use of certificate and public key pinning, as well as certificate revocation checking.
+This includes the use of certificate and public key pinning as well as certificate revocation checking.
 For more information, see the section about the `ServerTrustManager` and `ServerTrustEvaluating`.
 Initializing a `ServerTrustManger` is as simple as providing a mapping between the domain and the type of evaluation to be performed:

 ```swift
 let manager = ServerTrustManager(evaluators: ["httpbin.org": PinnedCertificatesTrustEvaluator()])